abi-oluwade/engineering-48-python-group-project-1/code/README.md

 ### Running tests

 To test whether the program will work from your machine:

  * Ensure the `config.ini` file has the test environment set to `live`
  * Click the `Terminal` icon which can be found on the menu in the bottom left of Pycharm.
-* Ensure you're in the root path of the project and type `python -m pytest tests/`
+* Ensure you're in the root path of the project and type `python3 -m pytest tests/`

 This should execute the tests if any fail you may have issues with this program.